I like spending time with healthy people whose brains are turned on – Dave Asprey

 If we’re honest, Dave had our full attention as soon as he stressed how important the quality of the coffee beans should be.

-The Bulletproof company sell high quality clean whole bean and ground coffee to make bulletproof coffee (you can see it here).
+The Bulletproof company sell high quality clean whole bean and ground coffee to make bulletproof coffee.

 But you can use any good quality coffee beans (see our favorite coffee beans here).